Nathan R. Kitchen

 In this collapse, not only was I meeting parts of myself for the first time, but so was my wife, children, parents, brothers, sisters, in-laws, and friends.
 For five years after I came out, my wife and I grappled with what this all meant for our family.
 It was a time of loss for both of us and with this loss we experienced denial, anger, bargaining, and depression.

 After spending some time working on myself to finish clearing away any post-divorce trauma that may have stood in the way of being emotionally available for someone else, I was ready to date with the intention to marry again.
-Only this time I would have the privilege to marry according to my orientation.
+Only this time, I would have the privilege to marry according to my orientation.
 Even though my first marriage failed due to irreconcilable differences surrounding differing sexual orientations, I still understood both the tangible and intangible benefits of the institution of marriage—the holiness of deep love, fidelity, and care.
-These physical, mental, emotional health benefits of marriage are things that you can try to explain to others, but they are not understood very well until they are experienced.
+These physical, mental, emotional, and spiritual health benefits of marriage are things that you can try to explain to others, but they are not understood very well until they are experienced.

 I approached the dating process like a nerd missionary, complete with a finding, teaching, and baptize pool.
 I had the advantage of being old enough and experienced enough to know what would and wouldn’t work for me in a relationship.
 I expanded my dating pool search outside of Arizona, with the thought that love isn’t necessarily bounded by geography.